 - Depending on your diagnosis, there's information here to fill in the gaps.
 We believe that knowledge is power.
 Once you know the basics, we will help you with what comes next.

 - Do you have any burning questions right now?
-Many of those questions are answered in our Q&A. If not, share them!
+Many of those questions are answered in our Forums.
+If not, share them!

 - You are on a journey, one many others have traveled before you.
 There are people who have been where you are who are living GREAT lives!
 If you want an example of that, go to my friend Sue's posts.